Still with us? Great! You've already passed the first test.

-We’re currently working with some of the world’s top organizations including The Omidyar Group, Gates Foundation, Hewlett Foundation, USAID, Stanford ChangeLabs, Democracy Fund, World Bank, Humanity United and more.
+We’ve worked with some of the world’s top organizations including The Omidyar Group, Gates Foundation, Hewlett Foundation, USAID, Stanford ChangeLabs, 100Kin10, Democracy Fund, World Bank, Humanity United and more.

-On a day-to-day basis you’ll primarily be working with Ryan (@rymohr) and will be involved throughout the entire development process: from the initial brainstorm to flush out the basic architecture all the way to the final stages of testing and release.
-We like to move fast and ship often, and we try to break work into weekly deliverables to keep everyone’s expectations and progress in check.
-We do a quick hangout at the beginning of each week to revisit everyone’s immediate priorities.
+On a day-to-day basis you’ll be working with Dan (@_danprince).
+You’ll be involved throughout the entire development process, from initial brainstorms and sketching to the final stages of testing and release.
+We move fast and ship often, and try to break work into weekly deliverables to keep everyone’s expectations and progress in check.
+We do a hangout at the beginning of each week to reconnect and revisit everyone’s immediate priorities.

 If you’re interested, please send an email to firstname.lastname@example.org including the following: